caltechlibrary/dataset/README.md

 _dataset_ has many limitations, some are listed below

-+ it is not a multi-process, multi-user data store (it's just files on disc without any locking)
+- it is not a multi-process, multi-user data store (it's just files on disc without any locking)
-+ it is not a repository management system
+- it is not a repository management system
-+ it is not a general purpose multiuser database system
+- it is not a general purpose multiuser database system
-+ it does not supply version control on collections or objects (though integrating it with git or mercurial is trivial)
+- it does not supply version control on collections or objects (though integrating it with git, mercurial or subversion would be trivial)

 ## Example

-Below is a simple example of shell based interactoin with dataset colletions using the command line dataset tool.
+Below is a simple example of shell based interaction with dataset colletions using the command line dataset tool.

 ```shell
     # Create a collection "mystuff.ds", the ".ds" lets the bin/dataset command know that's the collection to use.